Emergencies: Dial 911 / Non Emergency: (217)431-2250

 Criminal Investigation Section

-The Criminal Investigation Division (CID) is responsible for the follow-up and all investigation of all offenses involving both adult and juvenile offenders.
+The Criminal Investigation Section (CIS) is responsible for the follow-up and all investigation of all offenses involving both adult and juvenile offenders.
 This includes the identification and location of criminal offenders, witnesses, collection and preservation of physical evidence as well as the recovery of stolen property.
-All police reports filed with the department are reviewed by a CID supervisor and for those requiring further police action or follow up are assigned to a Detective assigned to the unit.
-Additionally the Division is responsible for final case presentation to the Vermilion County State's Attorney or City Attorney for formal charges and prosecution.
+All police reports filed with the division are reviewed by a CIS supervisor and for those requiring further police action or follow up are assigned to a Detective assigned to the unit.
+Additionally the section is responsible for final case presentation to the Vermilion County State's Attorney or City Attorney for formal charges and prosecution.

-The Juvenile Division is part of the Criminal Investigation Division and is responsible for the processing and referral of all cases involving juveniles.
-With respect to juvenile offenders, the Division is committed to the counseling of juvenile offenders, conducting station adjustments, providing referrals to juvenile service agencies, implementing programs intended to decrease criminal activity as well as preparation and presentation of cases for juvenile court when appropriate.
+The Juvenile Section is part of the Criminal Investigation Section and is responsible for the processing and referral of all cases involving juveniles.
+With respect to juvenile offenders, the section is committed to the counseling of juvenile offenders, conducting station adjustments, providing referrals to juvenile service agencies, implementing programs intended to decrease criminal activity as well as preparation and presentation of cases for juvenile court when appropriate.

 Juvenile Detectives are handle all cases of child abuse, neglect, assault or any other crimes committed against juveniles.

 School Resource Officer

 The School Resource Officer position was created in August of 2003 in conjunction with Danville School District #118.
 The School Resource Officer is assigned to the district, but primarily works at Danville High School, Northridge Middle School and Southview Middle School during the school year.
-The School Resource Officer is assigned to the Juvenile Division and has become an important part of the school staff.
+The School Resource Officer is assigned to the Juvenile Section and has become an important part of the school staff.
 The position not only was established to provide a safe environment in which students can learn, it has also been instrumental in fostering a positive relationship between students and law enforcement officials.
 In August of 2011, two additional School Resource Officers were added to Northridge and Southview Middle Schools.